smfaizalkhan/Ethreum/README.md

            deployer.deploy(Balance);        comment other lines

-   c) compile it using the command truffle compile
+   c) compile it using the command "truffle compile"

    d) Depoy file to deploy the smart contract is truffle.js ,sample file as below